 What we offer synagogues

-- LGBT+ inclusion training - appropriate for rabbis, cantors, religious education teachers, lay-leadership, general staff (eg. receptionists, security etc)
+- LGBT+ wellbeing and inclusion training - appropriate for Rabbis, cantors, religious education teachers, lay-leadership, general staff (e.g. receptionists, security etc) adapted to be inline with the values of each community

 - Bespoke sessions - previous ones have included themes including LGBT+ mental health and a timeline of LGBT+ history

-- We are planning to pilot an 'audit' of synagogues and so if you're interested in taking part in this - please do contact us
+- We are creating a Consultation Support Service which will help synagogues set their own goals and we can help them achieve them.
+If you're interested in taking part in this pilot - please do contact us

 Recent Synagogues work